 Drucker’s concept applies to all businesses, but it particularly resonates with the staffing industry.
 It is one of the few industries that has sudden cycles, times when major growth is called for and other times when scaling back works.
 Here are some metrics every staffing firms should keep an eye on.

-Gross Margins.
-Gross margin is a company’s net sales revenue minus its cost of goods sold (COGS).
-The gross margin represents the amount of sales revenue that the company retains after incurring the direct costs associated with producing the goods and services it sells.
-So, if you substitute the costs of candidates for, say manufacturing, you’ll get a clear picture of where your business stands.
+Gross Profit/ Gross Margins.
+Gross Profit is a company’s net sales revenue minus its cost of goods sold (COGS).
+The Gross Margin is a percentage where you divide the Gross Profit by Revenue.
+Gross Profit represents the amount of sales revenue that the company retains after incurring the direct costs associated with producing the goods and services it sells.
 This is a more important metric, than, sales revenue, which provides a wonderful “feel good” metric, but it tells you little about the strength of your particular staffing business.
-The reason is that sales revenues don’t account for all the differences in direct expenses from one firm to another.
+The reason is that sales revenues don’t account for all the differences in direct expenses from one customer to another.

 At Madison, we can help you gather and analyze data the right way with our business intelligence service.